Jump to topic

 What is Wavefront-Optimized LASIK?

-Wavefront-optimized LASIK is similar to conventional LASIK but with some enhancements.
-Both procedures treat your refractive error, which corresponds to the numbers on your eyeglass prescription.
-However, wavefront-optimized LASIK delivers better quality vision.
+Wavefront-optimized LASIK is similar to conventional LASIK, but with some enhancements.
+Both are laser vision correction surgeries that treat refractive errors.
+Your refractive error corresponds to the numbers on your eyeglass prescription.
+However, custom wavefront LASIK delivers better quality vision.

 Higher-order aberrations cause symptoms like:

 - Difficulty seeing in low light conditions

 On the other hand, your refractive error is an example of a lower-order aberration.

 - Myopia (nearsightedness), which is the inability to see at a distance.

 - Hyperopia (farsightedness), which is the inability to see at near.